StarlingXWeb/starlingx-website/src/pages/faq/index.md

 #### What's the license for StarlingX?

-StarlingX is open source and licensed under the Apache 2.0 license, which means it is free to use, free to distribute,and does not require modifications to be contributed back to the project.
+StarlingX is open source and licensed under the Apache 2.0 license, which means it is free to use, free to distribute, and does not require modifications to be contributed back to the project.
 [Read more about Apache2.0](https://www.apache.org/licenses/LICENSE-2.0).

 #### Where is the code?